kew-myco/its_glue/README.md

 ## Setup

 Clone (or download) the repository, and in the top level of the created directory run `./scripts/CREATE_ENV.sh` to set up the Conda environment.
-You'll probably need to chmod +x the scripts first - `chmod +x ./scripts/CREATE_ENV.sh`
+You'll probably need to chmod +x the scripts first - e.g. `chmod +x ./scripts/CREATE_ENV.sh`

 `CREATE_ENV.sh` will have Conda install all the necessary dependencies for you in a self contained environment.
 This does mean that you have to run all the scripts from within the ecto_pipe directory, but for now it seems the easiest way to ensure everyone is able to run things without having to worry about dependencies.